How plastic bottles that get turned into textiles are transforming the fashion industry

 What both Hoffman and Helen Sahi, VP of global corporate sustainability at Unifi, hope will boost the growing popularity of recycled plastic textiles is transparency around what it actually takes to manufacture this material, and what it can be turned into.
 During New York Fashion Week earlier this month, Hoffman and Unifi, along with brands like Nike and Rothy’s that use Repreve, set up a demonstration room where visitors could see how plastic bottles are turned into textiles, and what those textiles can become.

 People could see the bottles at every stage.
 First, the bottles are broken down into small flakes at the Repreve Bottle Processing Center in North Carolina, which can handle around 2.2 billion bottles a year.
 Those flakes are then melted down into tiny pellets at a separate facility.
-There, the chips are melted again, and filtered and spun into threads through a process that resembles grinding wheat, Sahi says.
-Depending on how the threads are treated, they can mimic nylon or polyester.
+There, the chips are melted again, and filtered and spun into threads through a process that resembles water flowing through a shower head, Sahi says.
+Depending on how the threads are treated, they can be used for a range of textiles, from swimwear to denim to car seats.
 Visitors then could see swimwear, shoes, and clothing that had been made from the recycled materials.
+Those goods, Sahi says, can then continue on the circular trajectory and be broken down and recycled again at the end of their life through Repreve’s “Textile Takeback” program.

 You can watch a video of the process here: